 One of the partners in the EU funded project PROCEDIN is the Municipality of Haarlem.
 Haarlem is an innovative, cultural, green Dutch city between Amsterdam and the North Sea with approximate 165.000 inhabitants.
 The Municipality of Haarlem is stimulating and creating sustainable, social and circular projects to achieve its city goals: 100% circular procurement in 2030, 100% gas free in 2040 and 100% climate neutral in 2050.

-Haarlem brings access to the project the Urban Agenda Partnership on Innovative and Responsible Public Procurement, a large European network of public buyers, partners, stakeholders and organisations in the field of innovative, sustainable, social, green and circular public procurement has been established during the past 5 years.
+The Municipality of Haarlem, in name of Valentina Schippers-Opejko, is coordinator of the Urban Agenda Partnership on Innovative and Responsible Public Procurement.
+This large European network of public buyers, stakeholders and organisations in the field of innovative, sustainable, social, green and circular public procurement has been established during the past 5 years.
 Within this network, knowledge is shared on how to achieve the EU Green Deal goals by creating tools, platforms and learning materials.
-Furthermore, it aim to share the knowledge with all Europeans working in the innovative and responsible procurement field, and are therefore partner in the EU funded projects PROCEDIN, PROTECT and LIFE Future Proof Sports Pitches.
-As a PROCEDIN partner, Haarlem also focuses on mapping procurers, creating a legal framework and dissemination of POI (Procurement on Innovation) information.
+Furthermore, it aims to share the knowledge with all Europeans working in the innovative and responsible procurement field.
+The Municipality of Haarlem is partner in the EU funded projects PROCEDIN, PROTECT and LIFE Future Proof Sport Pitches and shares knowledge and network of the Urban Agenda Partnership.
+For PROCEDIN Haarlem focuses on mapping procurers, creating a legal framework and deliver dissemination of POI (Procurement on Innovation) information.

 Gabrovo Municipality has distinguished itself as one of the leading municipalities in Bulgaria with administrative capacity and results in the field of development and implementation of sustainable policies and the use of Sustainable and Green Public Procurement as a tool for their achievement.
 Gabrovo won the European Green Leaf Award 2021 for its continuous efforts in championing a green transformation throughout all aspects of the city, including building awareness and public procurement.
 Gabrovo became one of 100 missions cities of EU in 2022 based on its efforts to achieve climate neutrality.
 Municipality of Gabrovo participated in SPP-Regions project in which acts as a leading partner in the network for sustainable public procurement, and EcoEnergy as a national expert organisation that will support the network for sustainable public procurement and will support the lead municipality.
 Together with the project’s partners Gabrovo municipality developed some tender models for sustainable/green public procurement.